-Cinzia Sechi holds over 20 years of experience in EU affairs and currently works as policy officer at the European Economic and Social Committee (EESC).
+Cinzia Sechi holds over 20 years of experience in EU affairs and currently works as policy officer in the European Commission (EESC).

 She previously worked as Senior Policy Advisor at the European Trade Union Confederation (ETUC), where she was responsible for the EU social dialogue, gender equality and the ETUC women’s Committee, migration, vocational education and training and coordinated related ETUC activities in these fields.

-Prior to working at the ETUC, she worked as policy analyst and expert for various civil society organisations (e.g. Social Development Agency), public bodies (e.g. Italia Lavoro) and universities (e.g. College of Bruges).
+Prior to working at the ETUC, she worked as policy analyst and expert for the EESC as Member of President’s Cabinet and various civil society organisations (e.g. Social Development Agency), public bodies (e.g. Italia Lavoro) and universities (e.g. College of Bruges).